GSK plc (GSK) ORD GBP0.3125

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-The shares were down 3.6% in early trading.
+The shares were up 5.6% in early trading.

 Our view

-The financial progress is underpinned by excellence in research & development that’s seen 11 positive late stage clinical updates so far this year, and is expected to yield five major product approvals next year.
-However, there can be no guarantee of continued success.
-Falling sales of COVID-19 medicines have held back growth but now that they are no longer material, comparatives are becoming less demanding.
+The financial progress is underpinned by excellence in research & development that’s seen 13 positive late stage clinical updates so far this year, and is expected to yield five major product approvals next year.
+While there can be no guarantee of continued success, recent milestones have driven an upgrade to the medium-term outlook where at least £40bn of annual sales are expected by 2031.

 Cancer treatment, although relatively small in terms of current sales, is growing rapidly.
 Recent approvals and launches in new markets mean there are strong growth drivers for the existing portfolio.
 The development pipeline looks promising.

-Net debt has been coming down and currently sits at under 1.3x forecast cash profits, which we don't see as a major concern.
-The strong financial position and improving cash generation helps support a prospective dividend yield of 4.4%, but remember, no future payouts to shareholders can be assured.
+Net debt has been coming down and currently sits at about 1.2x forecast cash profits, which we don't see as a major concern.
+Improving underlying cash generation helps support a prospective dividend yield of 4.7% and recently launched a share buyback, but remember, no payouts to shareholders can be assured.

 Looking ahead, strong execution of the growth strategy and clinical pipeline is likely to be the key focus for shareholders moving forward.
 So far so good, but remember, the drug approval process is long and expensive, with many treatments never seeing the light of day.